-ICAO mandates that airlines begin to track their aircraft autonomously at least once every 15 minutes by November 8, 2018.
+ICAO recommends that airlines begin to track their aircraft autonomously at least once every 15 minutes by November 8, 2018.
 With less than a month to go until the deadline, it is important to understand the three key components of GADSS that are designed to improve Autonomous Distress Tracking:

 Aircraft Tracking Every 15 Minutes or Less:

 The aircraft tracking function uses new and existing technologies to provide automated tracking once every 15 minutes or less.
 This tracking includes longitude, latitude, altitude, and time to provide as much detailed information as possible and improve response.
 This level of tracking is only necessary in areas where air traffic services (ATS) and Air Navigation Service Providers (ANSPs) are unable to track aircraft at the rate of 15-minute intervals.